 - Peanut Butter Fudge

 - 1/4 cup powdered sugar

-	- Place a small amount of chocolate at the bottom of each muffin cup (about 1/5 of the cup).
+- Remove chocolate from the microwave and place a small amount at the bottom of each muffin cup, filing up about 1/4 of the way.

-	- Mix your graham cracker crumbs, powdered sugar and peanut butter together until you get a grainy mixture you can roll in your hands.
+- Mix graham cracker crumbs, powdered sugar and peanut butter together in a mixing bowl, mixing until you get a grainy mixture you can roll in your hands.

-	- Make a mini peanut butter ball in your fingers and place on top of the chocolate in each cup.
-You want to make sure that the peanut butter ball is in the middle of the chocolate, it should still have a slight space around it where we can pour chocolate in.
+- Roll a mini peanut butter ball in your fingers and place on top of the chocolate in each cup.
+You want to make sure that the peanut butter ball is in the middle of the chocolate, it should still have a tiny bit of space around it where we can pour more chocolate in.

-	- Take the rest of your milk chocolate and pour on top of each peanut butter ball, getting the chocolate to go down into the edges.
+- Pour the remaining melted chocolate on top of each peanut butter ball, making sure the chocolate covers the peanut butter and sides.